 7 Best CSS Editors to Create and Edit Your CSS Files

 Expresso is a web editor that comes from MacRabbit!
-As the developer’s name says, availability of the tool is limited to Macintosh only and it’s one of the most effective CSS editors for Mac.
+As the developer’s name says, availability of the tool is limited to Macintosh only, and it’s one of the most effective CSS editors for Mac.
 In short, you are going to get a smoother coding experience.
 In case if you remember CSSEdit 3, you would be glad to know that Expresso comes with it, pre-installed.
-In any case, you are assured of complete CSS3 compatibility, with all the features.
+However, in any case, you are assured of complete CSS3 compatibility, with all the features.

-Apart from the superb interface, there are a number of features.
-For instance, in order to enhance your workflow, its features such as language support, contextual completion, zen actions, smart snippets etc would be useful.
+Apart from the superb interface, there are some features.
+For instance, to enhance your workflow, its features such as language support, contextual completion, zen actions, smart snippets, etc. would be useful.
 As we do come to the case of coding, X-Ray lets you preview better while the code-folding and drag-and-drop techniques are way too awesome.
-Trial is available but the full version costs $75.
+The trial is available, but the full version costs $75.

 3. TopStyle 5

-One of the most impressive features of Coda is the quick-enough parsing of code and syntax highlighting thereafter!
+One of the most impressive features of Coda is the quick-enough parsing of code and syntax highlighting after that!
 Also, Coda can index different elements of your sites, from different files, so that you get a unified auto-completion in the long run.
 Coda comes with support for a variety of plug-ins, which you can install according to your purposes.
-In addition, the web development-oriented IDE has integrated publishing options as well.
+Also, the web development-oriented IDE has integrated publishing options as well.
 Coda costs $99.

-Notepad++ isn’t actually a CSS editor, per se!
-That having said, you can use Notepad++ to create or edit your CSS files with an extreme ease and convenience.
-This open-source text editor is available for Microsoft Windows and it’s free, completely free.
-What has to be noted here is that Notepad++ is the developers’ favourite choice when it comes to coding without boundaries.
-Size of this text editor is small but you will have a fully-fledged experience once you have installed it in PC.
+Notepad++ isn’t a CSS editor, per se!
+That is having said; you can use Notepad++ to create or edit your CSS files with an extreme ease and convenience.
+This open-source text editor is available for Microsoft Windows, and it’s free, completely free.
+What has to be noted here is that Notepad++ is the developers’ favorite choice when it comes to coding without boundaries.
+The size of this text editor is small, but you will have a fully-fledged experience once you have installed it in PC.

 Coming to the case of features, there are a lot.
 You have a strong integration with Github, and you can use Gist that is quite well when coming to file management aspect.
-Also, to suit your convenience, several themes, easier options for embedding, error detection etc are there in Editr.
-In addition, it uses the ACE Editor, which is rich in functions and syntax highlighting is considered.
+Also, to suit your convenience, several themes, easier options for embedding, error detection, etc. are there in Editr.
+Also, it uses the ACE Editor, which is rich in functions and syntax highlighting is considered.
 Once installed, it can be run anytime, simply, neatly.

 CodePen would be indeed the best free CSS editor online tool available.
 If for nothing else, we can count the tool in for the awesome coding interface.
-There’s syntax folding and syntax highlighting available.
-And, at the end, you can also save the code into your account or create a Github Gist or .ZIP package.
+Syntax folding and syntax highlighting are available.
+And, in the end, you can also save the code into your account or create a Github Gist or .ZIP package.
 You even have some superb keyboard shortcuts, making things easier.

 The Pro Review from TechReviewPro

 So, you have seen seven different CSS editing tools available for different platforms.
-Two of them are web-based and one can be installed in your own web server.
+Two of them are web-based, and one can be installed on your web server.
 Of course, each CSS Editor listed here has one peculiarity or another.
-It can be noted, for instance, that Stylizer offers a realtime and neat CSS editing experience while Notepad++ is a good one for those who love traditional coding stuff.
-On the other hand, you can go with something like Expresso or Coda when you need an all-in-one solution for website development, along with special care for CSS.
+It can be noted, for instance, that Stylizer offers a real-time and neat CSS editing experience while Notepad++ is a good one for those who love traditional coding stuff.
+On the other hand, you can go with something like Expresso or Coda when you need an all-in-one solution for website development, along with a particular care for CSS.